-- Students must attend 10 of the sessions.
-The first session is mandatory. - Students must complete the online REDCap course evaluation form sent out at the end of the Fall 2021 semester.
+- Students must attend 10 of the sessions. - Students must complete the online REDCap course evaluation form sent out at the end of the Fall 2021 semester.

 Schedule:

 Classes will be held from 6:00-7:00 p.m. on Mondays over Zoom.
 There will be one optional session at the end of the semester where students can visit local shelters.
 These visits will be on a first-come-first-served basis and an interest survey will be sent midway through the course.